Islamic Cairo, Egypt

 7. Visit Hidden Courtyards and Mosques

 One of the rare pleasures of an Islamic Cairo walking tour is the possibility to peek into hidden courtyards and quiet mosques that dot the district.
 One prime example is the Mosque of Al-Hakim, which has a glorious history and glorious architecture, although not many know of it.
 Do not forget to search for smaller, lesser-publicized sites like Bayt al-Suhaymi, which offers a glimpse of conventional Cairo life in the 17th century.
+These stops often become favorites among seasoned travelers on Cairo tours.

 8. End at the Bab Zuweila Gate

 To complete your charming walk, head towards the Bab Zuweila Gate, one of the few remaining medieval gates of Cairo's ancient city wall.
 Climb to the top for a bird's-eye view of Islamic Cairo and outwards to the vastness of the city.
 Now is a great time for some reflection on the history you have just immersed yourself in, as the site is almost never visited.
 Great photo opportunities beckon!
+It could give that Cairo Islamic tour a very great ending, something really reflective and unforgettable.

 Inquire Now